Mismatch repair endonuclease PMS2: Function

-This gene is one of the PMS2 gene family members which are found in clusters on chromosome 7.
-Human PMS2 related genes are located at bands 7p12, 7p13, 7q11, and 7q22.
+This gene is one of the PMS2 gene family members, which are found in clusters on chromosome 7.
+Human PMS2-related genes are located at bands 7p12, 7p13, 7q11, and 7q22.
 Exons 1 through 5 of these homologues share high degree of identity to human PMS2 The product of this gene is involved in DNA mismatch repair.
-The protein forms a heterodimer with MLH1 and this complex interacts with MSH2 bound to mismatched bases.
+The protein forms a heterodimer with MLH1, and this complex interacts with MSH2 bound to mismatched bases.
 Defects in this gene are associated with hereditary nonpolyposis colorectal cancer, with Turcot syndrome, and are a cause of supratentorial primitive neuroectodermal tumors.
 Alternatively spliced transcript variants have been observed.

 Mismatch repair and endonuclease activity

-PMS2 is involved in mismatch repair and is known to have latent endonuclease activity that depends on the integrity of the meta-binding motif in MutL homologs.
+PMS2 is involved in mismatch repair and has latent endonuclease activity that depends on the integrity of the meta-binding motif in MutL homologs.
 As an endonuclease, PMS2 introduces nicks into a discontinuous DNA strand.

 Interactions

 PMS2 has been shown to interact with MLH1 by forming the heterodimer MutLα.
 There is competition between MLH3, PMS1, and PMS2 for the interacting domain on MLH1, which is located in residues 492-742.

-The interacting domains in PMS2 have heptad repeats that are characteristic of leucine zipper proteins.
+The interacting domains in PMS2 contain heptad repeats characteristic of leucine zipper proteins.
 MLH1 interacts with PMS2 at residues 506-756.

 The MutS heterodimers, MutSα and MutSβ, associate with MutLα upon mismatch binding.
 MutLα is believed to join the mismatch recognition step to other processes, including: removal of mismatches from the new DNA strand, resynthesis of the degraded DNA, and repair of the nick in the DNA.
 MutLα is shown to have weak ATPase activity and also possesses endonuclease activity that introduces nicks into the discontinuous strand of DNA.
 This facilitates 5' to 3' degradation of the mismatched DNA strand by EXO1.
 The active site of MutLα is located on the PMS2 subunit.
 PMS1 and PMS2 compete for interaction with MLH1.
 Proteins in the interactome of PMS2 have been identified by tandem affinity purification.

 Human PMS2 is expressed at very low levels and is not believed to be strongly cell cycle regulated.